-Student Name: Homeroom Teacher: Day of the Week of Occurence Class/Time of Occurence Teacher/Staff Involved Classroom Behavior First Time Second Time Third Tim e Fourth Time Level One: Clearly not following procedures; Disrespect of the environment; Words and expressions inappropriate for the school environment but not about a person; Out of dress code; Phone not turned off; Phone not in backpack or locker.
+Day of the Week of Oc curence Class/Time of Occurence Teacher/Staff Involved Day of the week of occurence Classy Time of Occurence reacire , stall illowed Classroom Behavior First Time Second Time Third Tim Fourth Time Clearly not following procedures; Disrespect of the environment; Words and expressions inappropriate for the school environment but not about a person; Out of dress code; Phone not turned off; Phone not in backpack or locker.
 Student complete Incident Reflectio explaining what happened and the choices.
-Form is to signed by parent returned to the te n form eir o be and Student completes an Incident Reflection form explaining what happened and their choices.
+Form is to signed by parent a returned to the te n form eir o be Student completes an Incident Reflection form explaining what happened and their choices.
 Form is to be signed by parent and returned to the teacher; Community service.
-Reflection for happened a Form is to be and returne Community and a meeti teacher, stur ng is set up with dent, parent, and ossibly discuss an lan and/or Student completes an Incide Reflection form explaining what happened and their choices; Staff or Admin calls parent; possible suspension Individual plan will be discussed at this time with student, parent, teacher, and admin.
+Student com Reflection for happened at Form is to be and returned Community and a meetil teacher, students inpletes an Incident form explaining what and their choices. e signed by parent d to the teacher; service, ng is set up with dent, parent, and assibly discuss an lan and/or Student completes an incide Reflection form explaining what happened and their choices; Staff or Admin calls parent; possible suspension individual plan will be discussed at this time with student, parent, teacher, and admin.
 Classroom Behavior First Time Second Time Third Tim Fourth Time Level Two: Rudeness or disrespect of staff or adult in charge; Disruptive of class; Leaving class without permission; Not being in designated class, activity, or area; Inappropriate display of affection; offensive words and expressions/swearing not about a person; Misuse of technology.
 Student complete Incident Reflectio explaining what happened and the choices.
-Form is to signed by parent returned to the te Community service. eir o be and sacher; Student completes an Incident Reflection form explaining what happened and their choices.
-Form is to be signed by parent and returned to the teacher; Community service. a meeting is student, par possibly disc nin calls parent and set up with teacher, rent and admin to cuss an individual suspension.
+Form is t signed by parent a returned to the te Community service eir o be and sacher; Student completes an Incident Reflection form explaining what happened and their choices.
+Form is to be signed by parent and returned to the teacher; Community service. a meeting is student, par nin calls parent and set up with teacher, rent and admin to cuss an individual suspension.
 Student completes an Incider Reflection form explaining what happened and their choices; Staff or Admin calls parent and possible suspension.
 Individual plan will be further discussed and/or amended at this time with student, parent, teacher and admin.
 Classroom Behavior First Time Second Time Third Tim e Fourth Time Level Three: Unsafe behavior which puts self or others at risk; Leaving campus without permission; Cyberbullying; Serious disruptive behavior; Academic dishonesty; Vandalism.
 Student complete Incident Reflectio explaining what happened and the choices.
-Form is to signed by parent returned to the te Community service possible suspension n form eir o be and sacher; Staff or Admin calls parent; possible suspension.
-Individual plan will be discussed at a meeting with teacher, parents, and admin; Community service. a meeting is student, par possibly disc nin calls parent and set up with teacher, ent and admin to cuss an individual suspension.
+Form is to signed by parent a returned to the te Community service possible suspension o be and acher; Staff or Admin calls parent; possible suspension.
+Individual plan will be discussed at a meeting with teacher, parents, and admin; Community service. a meeting is student, par nin calls parent and set up with teacher, rent and admin to cuss an individual suspension.
 Student completes an Incider Reflection form explaining what happened and their choices; Staff or Admin calls parent and possible suspension.
 Individual plan will be further discussed and/or amended at this time with student, parent, teacher and admin.
-Student Signature: Date: Parent Signature: Date: Teacher Signature: Date: Please retui n the signed co py of thi is behavior rubric to you r child's tea cher as soon as possible.
+Student Signature: Date: Parent Signature: Date: Parent Signature: Date: Teacher Signature: Date: